elqudus28/Fortytwo-node/README.md

 * Copy your passphrase and store it somewhere safe
 * Follow the on-screen instructions to complete the setup

-  Join Forty node DISCORD: https://discord.gg/8cx8YjmKdr
+* fill form if you're yet to fill it: https://tally.so/r/wQzVQk Join Forty node DISCORD: https://discord.gg/8cx8YjmKdr